 Dr Ranj says: ‘Getting tested is nothing to be worried about – I’ve been tested in the past and it’s quick and easy.
 You’ll be in a better situation knowing your status than not knowing.
 With effective treatment, people living with HIV can not only live long healthy lives but they can’t pass it on to others.’

 National HIV Testing Week runs from 16 to 22 November 2019 and is coordinated by us on behalf of HIV Prevention England.

 Why testing is important

-Testing is the only way to know for sure if you have HIV or not.
-People sometimes live for years unaware that they have it.
+It’s estimated that 1 in 14 people in the UK are living with HIV and remain undiagnosed, according to Public Health England.
+Testing is the only way to know for sure if you have HIV or not, as people sometimes live for years unaware that they have it.

 If you’ve never tested, or it’s been more than a year since your last test, it’s a good idea to test now.
 It’s advised to test once a year – or more often if you’ve had unprotected sex with more than one partner.

 Testing for HIV puts you in control and thanks to treatment will stop you from getting seriously ill, enable you to live a normal lifespan and prevent you from passing the virus on to anyone else.

 ‘It’s important to remember that knowing your status is a lot better than not knowing.
 If you don’t know your status, this can not only have an impact on your health, but can also put your partner(s) at risk,’ says Sarah Mulindwa.

 There are lots of ways to get tested.
 You can test at your sexual health clinic, at your GP, or even take a test yourself at home.
 And there are lots of people out and about during National HIV Testing Week offering tests in the community.